 Childbirth and Bipolar Disorder

 It is normal for new mothers to experience dramatic and sudden mood shifts.
 Feelings of intense joy and love are common, but some women also experience those at the opposite end of the spectrum.
 It is estimated that up to 70 percent of women experience some of the symptoms associated with the “baby blues” a few days after giving birth.
-This typically includes sudden bouts of anger or crying, trouble eating and sleeping, along with feelings of self-doubt.
-In many cases these feelings go away on their own, and typically only last a few days.
+This typically includes sudden bouts of anger or crying and trouble eating and sleeping, along with feelings of self-doubt.
+In many cases these feelings go away on their own and typically only last a few days.

 If you are dealing with bipolar disorder your chances of having postpartum depression are significantly higher than in women that are healthy or have major depression.